How Migrations Work

 - Sync the files and database dump to the new MageMojo server

-- Configure the vhost for your store
+- Configure the vhost

 - Confirm the site loads

-- Review your site for performance
+- Review the site for performance

 Review and Testing

-Add a product to your cart
+Add a product to the shopping cart.

-- Clear the site cache at MageMojo
+- Clear the site cache on the new MageMojo Magento store

 - Update the nameservers

-Then your site will appear live, but due to DNS propagation, you may not see this immediately.
-We recommend scheduling the final migration for a low traffic/off-hours time to minimize impact to your customers, if possible.
+NOTE: It is recommended to schedule the final migration for a low traffic/off-hours time to minimize impact to your customers.